Skip to content

 1

 The low value of RPE and relatively high value of APE has an important interpretation.
-The fact that our VINS-Fusion is mostly correct at capturing relative motions but at certain positions, it drifts suddenly, which ends up increasing the overal drift.
-These small moments of drift are visible in latest figure, the top-left corners when the robot rotates suddenly, it creates the highest realtive error.
-As such, if we want to improve our robot's localization, we should fix those rotations either by limiting rotations speeds of the robot, or by getting a higher FOV camera.
+The fact that our VINS-Fusion is mostly correct at capturing relative motions but at certain positions, it drifts suddenly, which ends up increasing the overall drift.
+These small moments of drift are visible in latest figure, the top-left corners when the robot rotates suddenly, it creates the highest relative error.
+As such, if we want to improve our robot's localization, we should fix those rotations either by limiting rotation speeds of the robot, or by getting a higher FOV camera.

 4.4.3 Mapping Evaluation

 Two main outputs of SLAM were position and map.
-We introduced positioning evaluation tools but for mapping, similar approaches can be taken to provide numerical measures of how accurate the mapping of the SLAM is.
-A simple way to quantify this is to measure distances between two point clouds: our SLAM map versus a ground-truth scan (for example, a high-quality static LiDAR scan of the environment).
+We introduced position evaluation tools, but for mapping, similar approaches can be followed to provide numerical measures of how accurate the mapping is.
+A simple way to quantify this, is to measure distances between two point clouds: our SLAM map versus a ground-truth scan (for example, a high-quality static LiDAR scan of the environment).
 Tools like CloudCompare or point-cloud libraries such as Open3D and PCL can compute per-point distances and give us simple statistics such as mean, RMSE, or histogram of distances.
-That already gives a rough, single number answer to “how far off is my map, on average?”.
+These methods yield a rough, single number answer to “how far off is my map, on average?”.

-On top of that, there are a few very intuitive, visual checks that are great for sanity-checking mapping accuracy in practice:
+On top of that, there are a few intuitive tricks that are great for sanity-checking mapping accuracy in practice:

 • Cross-sections: viewing horizontal or vertical slices through the point cloud or occupancy grid.
 Straight walls should look straight and have a single line, not a fuzzy band.